Edit Content

 You can also file a formal complaint with the Consumer Financial Protection Bureau (CFPB).
 The CFPB enforces federal consumer financial laws and can take action against debt collectors who violate the FDCPA.

-Williams & Fudge: Common Questions Answered
+Williams & Fudge Company: Common Questions Answered

 Is Williams & Fudge a scam?
 No, Williams & Fudge is a legitimate third-party debt collection agency.
 However, that doesn’t mean they are immune from legal accountability if they use aggressive or unlawful tactics.